The idea of IoT (Internet of Things) was first unraveled during 1999 by Kevin Ashton who is a famous British technology trailblazer.

 The electronic components like sensors, networking chips and other technology required to connect to the Internet devices ranging from light bulbs to smartwatches to industrial equipment have all become inexpensive.

 As some of the top analysts reported, it would be the largest device market across the industry.
 Two-thirds of consumers expect to buy connected technology for their homes by 2019, according to Accenture’s group company nearly half of them would spend on wearable technology.

 IoT is supposed to add a $1.7 trillion in value to the world economy by 2019.
 This projection considers the cost of hardware, software, installation, management services, and economic value added from realized IoT efficiencies.

 Hope, you’d enjoyed reading the summary of IoT applications and the factors influencing our lives.
-Believe us that IoT has the potential to create value for all which includes the manufacturers, engineers and the consumers.
+Believe us that IoT has the potential to create value for all which includes the manufacturers, engineers, and consumers.

-Next, we know for sure that the developers are fundamental to making IoT a big and profitable market.
-Because they create the ecosystem that makes other buyers interested in buying hardware, cloud services or some other value.
+Next, we know for sure that the developers are fundamental to making IoT a big and profitable market because they create an ecosystem that makes other buyers interested in buying hardware, cloud services or some other value.

 Thanks for Reading,